-Research InterestsMy principal research interests are in Human Computer Interaction, Pervasive, Mobile and Tangible Computing, and Music Computing.
-I also have interests in Technology Enhanced Learning.
-I am Co-Investigator on the E-Sense Project and the Older People and Technological Inclusion ESRC Seminar Series.
-I have devised numerous human-centred computing innovations such as Harmony Space, the Haptic Drum Kit, the Audio GPS, and Direct Combination.
+Research InterestsMy principal research interests include Human Computer Interaction, Music Computing, Assistive Technology, Mobile, Wearable and Whole Body Computing, and Technology Enhanced Learning.
+I was Co-Investigator on the E-Sense Project on digitally enhanced senses and the Older People and Technological Inclusion ESRC project.
+I have devised numerous human-centred computing innovations such as Harmony Space, the Haptic Bracelets, the Haptic Drum Kit, the Audio GPS, and a new and highly expressive form of interaction Direct Combination.

 Current Research Projects IncludeUsing Embodied Cognition to improve Music Interaction Design.

 Using whole body movement to understand and control musical harmony.

 Exploring computational models of rhythm perception.